GoogleChrome/developer.chrome.com/site/en/blog/offscreen-canvas/index.md

   Star
 ---

-Tl;dr; Now you can render your graphics off the main thread with OffscreenCanvas!
+**Summary:** Now you can render your graphics off the main thread with OffscreenCanvas!

 [Canvas](https://developer.mozilla.org/docs/Web/HTML/Element/canvas) is a popular way of drawing all kinds of graphics on the screen and an entry point to the world of WebGL.